Geeks in Phoenix

 File History creates multiple versions of the same file with time stamps in the names

-The one thing that Windows Backup and File History have in common is that both of these programs can back up to an external drive or network folder.
+The one thing that Windows Backup and File History have in common is that both programs can back up to an external drive or network folder.
 Windows Backup can also use writeable disks like CDs or DVDs.

 With the recent outbreak of file-encrypting malware, if you're going to use a network folder, it is recommended you do not map a network folder to a drive letter (N:\Files), but instead use Uniform Naming Convention (UNC) (\\Server\Volume\Files).